sustainers-market/core-gateway/README.md

-Accepts commands from the internet and forwards them internal services after authentication and validation.
+Accepts operations from the internet and forwards them internal services after authorization and authentication.